Testing & Placement

 About Exemptions

-Math and English testing are required unless you qualify for an exemption.
-If you qualify for any of the outlined math exemptions and have already sent your scores to Rutgers, you are exempt from the ENTIRE Math test and should not complete any portion.
-If you qualify for any of the outlined English exemptions and have already sent your scores to Rutgers, you are exempt from the ENTIRE English test and should not complete it.
+Math and English testing are required unless students qualify for an exemption.
+Students who meet exemption criteria and have already sent qualifying scores to Rutgers are exempt from the entire test and should not complete any portion of it.

-Note about Advanced Placement (AP) exams: AP exams must have already been taken in 2024 or earlier to be considered for a placement testing exemption.
+Important: AP exams must have been completed in 2024 or earlier to qualify for placement testing exemptions.

 -

-- AP Exam in Calculus AB or BC with a score of 4 or 5 (already completed before 2025).
+AP Exam in Calculus AB or BC with a score of 4 or 5 (completed before 2025)

 -

-AP Exam in English Lang/Comp with a score of 4 or 5 (already completed before 2025).
+AP Exam in English Language/Composition with a score of 4 or 5 (completed before 2025)

-- AP Exam in English Lit/Comp with a score of 4 or 5 (already completed before 2025).
+AP Exam in English Literature/Composition with a score of 4 or 5 (completed before 2025)

 Dual Enrollment